bitfox-git/azurebroadcast-functions/README.md

 4. Use the Azure portal to setup an Azure Function.
 5. Within the created Azure Function navigate to Platform Features / Application Settings.
 6. Add new Application Setting with the name `AzureSignalRConnectionString` and the value of the Azure SignalR endpoint as recorded in step 3.
+7. Deploy the functions (see below)
-7. Write down the default host key found when you click on manage on one of the deployed functions.
+8. Write down the default host key found when you click on manage on one of the deployed functions.

 ![](doc/HostKeys.png "Retrieve host key after deploy")